-When you plan to install lighting circuits and LEDs, we always recommend you consult a suitably qualified electrical contractor.
+When you plan to install lighting circuits and LED light bulbs, we always recommend you consult a suitably qualified electrical contractor.
 Each year, an average of 10 people die and 750 suffer serious injuries because of poor quality electrics at home.

 Part P of the Building Regulations lays down guidance on how to ensure safety.
 The aim of Part P is to protect people who work on the design and installation of electrical circuits.
 Part P also obliges compliance with the law.

 - Homes and businesses with a common supply of electricity

 - Areas with shared amenities such as laundries

 - Garden lighting and power

 LED light bulbs can feature in all of the above.

 The original Part P guidance appeared on 1 January 2005.
 From 6 April 2006, the government made the guidance clearer, and stressed the need for enforcement.
 Approved Document P: Electrical safety – dwellings (2006 edition) has the details.
 You can download this free of charge from the Office of the Deputy Prime Minister.

 Part P makes reference to extra-low voltage circuits.
 It calls them “special installations”.
 12-volt LED light bulbs come under this heading.
 Guidance Note 7, published by the Institute of Electrical Engineers (IEE), has further advice about these.